Durio graveolens: Description

-Flowers grow on the branches on short cymes and a thin calyx.
+Flowers grow on the branches on short cymes.
 The base is sac-like with three to five connate lobes.
 It has white, spatulate (spoon-shaped) petals that are 25–35 mm long.
 Inside are five separate bundles of staminodes and stamens, fused for less than half of their length.
 The anther has small clusters of four or five elongated pollen locules that open with longitudinal slits.
 Ovaries are ovoid to globose (roughly spherical) and possess a yellow capitate (shaped like a pinhead) stigma and white to greenish style about 48 mm.
 The pollen is psilate (relatively smooth), spheroidal, and 54 μm in diameter.
 The surface of the pollen includes three colporate apertures, meaning the apertures have a combined colpus (or furrow) and pore.
 The pollen grains are monad and do not cluster.

 The fruits are up to 10–15 cm in diameter, and weigh about 757.5 g.
 The greenish- to orange-yellow outside is densely covered with long (1 cm) and thin angular-subulate spines which are straight or slightly curved, and prickly yet slightly soft.
 The fruit easily breaks into five fibrous-coriaceous valves (sections) with 5–6 mm thick walls.
 Typically the fruit opens on the tree, but some varieties do not until they are on the ground or harvested.
 There are 2 bulbous or chestnut-shaped seeds per section, each completely enveloped by fleshy aril.
 These glossy brown seeds are 2 × 4 cm.
 The pungent aril is the part consumed as food, though some sources note the odor is sometimes very mild.
 It ranges in color from light yellow to orange to lipstick red.